BE A WISE REAL ESTATE INVESTOR

 As per General Guidelines:

-Upon approval of the OTB, the lessee shall pay the purchase price in manner provided in policy on disposition of IP-RUs,which is CMV of the property at the time of its approval or any offered amount received for same property, whichever is higher, within thirty (30) days from the receipt of the letter of approval.
+Upon approval of the OTB, the lessee shall pay the purchase price in manner provided in policy on disposition of IP-RUs,which is CMV of the property at the time of its approval or any offered amount received for same property, whichever is higher.

 But what is CMV?